pubnub/pubnub-mcp-server/resources/sdk_docs/python_files.md

 ## Publish file message

-Publish a message to a channel about a previously uploaded file.
-Called internally by `send_file`.
-Use directly if `send_file` fails after upload with `status.operation === PNPublishFileMessageOperation`.
+Publish the uploaded file message to a channel.
+Called by send_file.
+Use directly to resend the file message if send_file fails with status.operation === PNPublishFileMessageOperation.

 ### Method(s)